7 Days of Lodge-based Multi-Sport

 Overnight Salta – Legado Mitico Salta Hotel Boutique

-Day Three: Calchaqui Valley and Juramento River, enroute to Cafayate
+Day Two: Calchaqui Valley and Juramento River, enroute to Cafayate

-Day Four: Visit the Wine Museum, explore local wineries by foot
+Day Three: Visit the Wine Museum, explore local wineries by foot

 For education about the wine region, the Museo de la Vid y el vino (Museum of Vine and Wine) offers a multimedia-driven exhibit on area wine growing and winemaking history and traditions.
 The first part of the museum deals with the life of the grapevines and viticulture using a series of images and poems.
 The second section teaches visitors about the winemaking process and displays some of the equipment used by producers.
 You’ll want to visit before you hit the vineyards to learn all about why the grapes grow so well in this high-altitude climate.